 Psychology Post-Doctoral Fellowship

 During the 2022-2023 training year, Hamm Clinic will host two psychology post-doctoral fellows.
-No new applications are being considered at this time.
+See posting here.

 The Hamm Clinic Psychology Post-Doctoral Fellowship emphasizes the provision of outpatient services, including psychological assessment, diagnostic assessment, treatment planning, and individual, couples, family, and group psychotherapy.